Cotton Vs Organic Cotton: Find the Key Differences

 Difference between Cotton and Organic Cotton

-• Toxic Pesticides used in conventional farming can travel up to 25 miles in the air and water streams, causing health problems such as poisoning, infertility and birth defects.
+• Toxic pesticides used in conventional farming can travel up to 25 miles in the air and water streams, causing health problems such as poisoning, infertility and birth defects.
 Organic agriculture keeps damaging chemicals away from cotton workers in the fields and protects communities nearby.

 • The physical properties, such as strength, do not differ from that of traditional cotton.